benedictasherrie27/cvat/README.md

     - Go to https://console.aws.amazon.com/cloudwatch/
     - In the navigation pane, choose '_Events_' --> '_Rule_' and click '_Back to CloudWatch Events_'.
     - Click '_Create rule_'
-    - Select '_Schedule_' and set '_Fixed rate of_' to **20 minutes**.
+    - Select '_Schedule_' and set '_Fixed rate of_' to **15 minutes**.
     - For the '_Targets_' section, select '_Lambda function_' and choose the name of the function you just created so that it is triggered by this rule.
     - NOTE: an existing rule called 'schedule_classify_images' was already created to trigger the current lambda function.

 6. You can see the rule once you created it.
 You can disable it by clicking '_Actions_' and select '_Disable_'.

+### Manifest Lambda

+Aim: To update the manifest files of each folder in the S3 bucket, according to day/night filter configuration.
+This is set to be done every 15 minutes.

+Current Active Lambda Name: `AC_Manifest`
+AWS Region where it was set up: `ap-southeast-2`

+#### How to setup

+1. Create a Lambda function from scratch, with a runtime of Python 3.8, and architecture of x86_64.
+Select 'Use an existing role' for the Execution role section, and choose 'AC_CVATTasks'.

+2. Copy the files found in the source code link into the lambda function code.
+Note that there are 3 separate files, please keep each file's name the same as the ones found in the source code.
+Click 'Deploy' once all code is added.

+3. Next, we want to add 2 layers to the Lambda function.
+This will provide the external Python libraries required for the lambda to run.
+    - To add a layer, go to the 'Layers' section of the lambda, and click 'Add layer'.
+Choose 'Specify an ARN' and input the following ARNs:
+        - Python Pillow module: `arn:aws:lambda:ap-southeast-2:770693421928:layer:Klayers-python38-Pillow:15`
+        - Python requests module: `arn:aws:lambda:ap-southeast-2:770693421928:layer:Klayers-python38-requests:28`
+        - Note: these may not be the latest ARN for the modules above.
+Please check [here](https://github.com/keithrozario/Klayers/blob/master/deployments/python3.8/arns/ap-southeast-2.csv) for the latest ones.

+4. Edit the timeout settings to **15 minutes** under the **General Configuration** section.

+5. Add an EventBridge trigger rule.
+    - Click 'Add trigger'
+    - Choose 'EventBridge (CloudWatch Events)' for the trigger.
+    - You can either:
+        - Create a new rule.
+Please refer to this [link](https://docs.aws.amazon.com/lambda/latest/dg/services-cloudwatchevents-expressions.html) if you want to write your own schedule expression.
+        - Use an existing rule called `ac_manifest_trigger`, which is set to trigger the lambda every 15 minutes.

 ### CVAT-taskhandling Lambda

-Aim: To update the manifest files of each `/night` folders in the S3 bucket, and to (re-)create CVAT tasks with an expanded number of images.
+Aim: To (re-)create CVAT tasks with an expanded number of images.
 This is set to be done every day at 8 am AEST.

 AWS Region where it was set up: `ap-southeast-2`